-This tutorial will show you how to use FileZilla to upload your website.
+This guide explains how to use FileZilla to upload your website.
 FileZilla is a powerful and free software for transferring files over the Internet.
 FileZilla is fully compatible with all our Web Hosting Services.

-To Connect to your Web Hosting Server or Free Personal Webspace:
+Connect to your Web Hosting Server or Personal Webspace:

-1. Once you have the FileZilla client already downloaded and installed on your computer, Please open the FileZilla Client.
+1. Once you have the FileZilla client downloaded and installed on your computer, please open the FileZilla Client.

-2. Enter your domain name in the Host field (eg. domainname.com.au) if you have a Business Web Hosting Service.
+2. Enter your domain name in the Host field (eg. domainname.com.au) if you have an OntheNet Web Hosting Service.

 (You can also use the server’s IP address if known).

 3. Enter your username and the password in the fields provided.
-If require your username and password for your account these details can be obtained from your web hosting welcome letter or service details sheet provided when your service was configured.
-If these details are required please contact OntheNet here.
+These details can be obtained from your web hosting welcome letter or service details provided when your service was setup.
+If you do not have these details please contact us.